Coronavirus digest: Europe plans stricter curbs due to omicron concerns | DW | 20.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-European countries such as the UK and Germany are bracing themselves due to the omicron variant of the coronavirus, which is likely to be more transmissible.
+European countries such as the UK and Germany are bracing themselves due to the omicron variant of the coronavirus, which appears to be more transmissible than previous variants.

 In the UK, British newspaper The Times reported British Prime Minister Boris Johnson may introduce new restrictions, which would come into effect on December 28.
 These measures may include a ban on indoor gatherings between two or more households and restaurants being open for outdoor service only.